5 Misconceptions About Food Poisoning Every Parent Should Be Aware of

-Food poisoning in Singapore have been on the rise recently.
-In early November, a local restaurant was suspended after 81 cases of gastroenteritis were reported.
+Food poisoning in Singapore has always been a cause of concern in Singapore, especially in childcare centres for parents.
+In early November 2018, a local restaurant was suspended after 81 cases of gastroenteritis were reported.
 One man died as a result.
-In late November, 190 people fell ill after eating catered food prepared for the Singapore Civil Defence Force’s exhibition at Singapore Expo.
+Subsequently in late November 2018, 190 people fell ill after eating catered food prepared for the Singapore Civil Defence Force’s exhibition at Singapore Expo.

 In another case (also in late November), 131 people – including kindergarten pupils and teachers – fell sick after consuming food from a caterer while attending a learning camp.
-The most recent incident to make the news was when 175 people attending four different events at the same hotel venue fell ill with food poisoning.
+Following then in December 2018, there was also the news of 175 people who fell ill with food poisoning after attending four different events at the same hotel venue.

 Why have there been so many cases of food poisoning in Singapore within the months of November and December alone?
 We spoke to Dr Eric Wee, Senior Consultant Gastroenterologist from Nobel Gastroenterology Centre (a member of Healthway Medical Group) and here is what he shared.

 Food poisoning in Singapore: Why such a common occurrence?